Skip to main content

 Events Leading to the Filing

-The most damaging setback came in September 2023, when the Phase III LIMT-2 trial of peginterferon lambda for chronic hepatitis delta was discontinued after safety concerns.
+In September 2023, the Phase III LIMT-2 trial of peginterferon lambda for chronic hepatitis delta was discontinued after safety concerns.
 The trial enrolled 158 patients across 48 sites in 12 countries, and four patients experienced hepatobiliary events with liver decompensation.
-The decision to stop the trial was reported as a decisive safety driven outcome, and market reaction was swift, with shares dropping 36 percent in after hours trading.
-For a company already dependent on a small number of clinical assets, that development limited strategic options.
+Shares fell 36 percent in after-hours trading after the announcement.

-Market signals reinforced that assessment.
-The company had explored equity financing before filing, but its shares fell as much as 51 percent after bankruptcy reports, indicating limited investor appetite for a dilutive recapitalization.
-Bloomberg coverage of the filing emphasized the Dallas venue and market reaction, which underscored how quickly the narrative moved from turnaround prospects to liquidation and asset monetization.
+The company had explored equity financing before filing, and its shares fell as much as 51 percent after bankruptcy reports.
+Bloomberg reported on the filing and the Dallas venue.

 PeriodEventImpact